Pragati-cloud/Product-Tracker/README.md

 ```

 ### Database
-The application uses SQLite by default.
+The application uses PostgresSQL by default.
 The database file (`products.db`) is created automatically on first run with sample data.

 ## 📄 License